Changing Lives Independent School

 • Name: Changing Lives Independent School (also known as Changing Lives SEN School, Changing Lives SEN Independent School, Changing Lives SEN)

-• Type: Independent SEN day school
+• Type: Independent SEN day school, secondary phase (high school), ages 11-18

 • DfE URN: 149213